Pfern/OSODOS/docs/DATA_CAPTURE/README.md

 ![fastqc1](fastqc-1.png)

-A very bad dataset can look like this:
+Whereas a very bad dataset may look like this:
 <a name="fastqc2" ></a>
 ![fastqc2](fastqc-2.png)